Tokenizing Motion: A Generative Approach for Scene Dynamics Compression: Validations

-\SubSection{3.2 \ Evaluation Results} ~~\quad \textbf{Rate-Distortion Performance.} The RD performances of the proposed Dynamics-Codec and VVC in terms of DISTS, LPIPS and FVD are shown in Figure~\ref{fig:4}.
-It can be seen that, at the ultra-low bit-rate range from 5 kbps to 15 kbps, the Dynamics-Codec outperforms VVC among all three metrics on the scene dynamics test set.
-The specific BD-rate saving against VVC is given in Table~\ref{tab:1}.
-There are 35.55$\%$, 23.98$\%$, 29.91$\%$ BD-rate saving in terms of Rate-DISTS, Rate-LPIPS and Rate-FVD respectively.
+The RD performances of the proposed Dynamics-Codec and VVC~\cite{vvc} in terms of DISTS, LPIPS, FVD and NIQE on motion dynamic test set are shown in Figure~\ref{fig:rd}.
+It can be seen that, at the ultra-low bit-rate range from 5 kbps to 15 kbps, the Dynamics-Codec outperforms VVC~\cite{vvc} and ECM~\cite{ecm} among all four metrics on the scene dynamics test set.
+Compared to DCVC-FM~\cite{dcvc-fm}, Dynamics-Codec shows obviours advantage in terms of DISTS, FVD and NIQE, while performs on par for LPIPS.
+The specific BD-rate saving against VVC is given in Table~\ref{tab:rd}.
+Dynamics-Codec can achieve up to 38.80$\%$, 33.86$\%$, 35.13$\%$ and 37.57$\%$ BD-rate saving in terms of Rate-DISTS, Rate-LPIPS, Rate-FVD and Rate-NIQE, which are the highest among all comparison methods.

+For face contents on JVET-GFV~\cite{gfvc-ctc} test set, the RD performances are shown in Figure~\ref{fig:rd_face}.
+It can be seen that the proposed Dynamics-Codec shows significant advantages over all comparison methods in terms of Rate-DISTS, Rate-FVD and Rate-NIQE, while performs on par with DCVC-FM~\cite{dcvc-fm}.
+The specific BD-rate saving against VVC~\cite{vvc} is given in Table~\ref{tab:rd_face}.
+Dynamics-Codec can achieve up to 51.20$\%$, 34.76$\%$, 46.33$\%$ and 58.19$\%$ BD-rate saving in terms of Rate-DISTS, Rate-LPIPS, Rate-FVD and Rate-NIQE, which are the highest among all comparison methods.
 The results illustrate the effectiveness of the proposed Dynamics-Codec framework.
-In particular, the internal patterns in small motion dynamics are successfully exploited and characterized into compact motion tokens for efficient transmission.
+In particular, the internal patterns in motion dynamics are successfully exploited and characterized into compact motion tokens for efficient transmission, and the flow-driven diffusion-based decoder is able to generate high-fidelity inter frames with the assistance of recovered dense motions, across diverse video contents.